Get Tech Tips

 Diagnosing and Finding a Refrigerant Restriction

 Refrigerant circuit restrictions can be common things like a plugged filter drier or a restricted metering device.
-They can also be more difficult to diagnose and exotic issues like a kinked liquid line, blocked evaporator feeder tube or a compressor connected improperly with a discharge line full of solder (I've seen it).
+They can also be more difficult to diagnose and stem from exotic issues like a kinked liquid line, blocked evaporator feeder tube, or a compressor connected improperly with a discharge line full of solder (I've seen it).

-When an undesigned restriction occurs, refrigerant will “back up” against the restriction resulting in more refrigerant being present before the restriction and less afterwards than designed.
-Think of it like a refrigerant traffic jam with the refrigerant “road” being congested before the restriction and free and clear afterwards.
-This restriction will result in a pressure drop across the restriction with higher pressure being on the inlet side and lower pressure on the outlet side of the “traffic jam”.
+When an undesigned restriction occurs, the refrigerant will “back up” against the restriction, resulting in more refrigerant being present before the restriction and less afterward than designed.
+Think of it as a refrigerant traffic jam; the refrigerant “road” is congested before the restriction and free and clear afterward.
+This restriction will result in a pressure drop across the restriction.
+You'll have higher pressure on the inlet side and lower pressure on the outlet side of the “traffic jam.”

-This certainly hold true when looking for restrictions.
+That certainly holds true when looking for restrictions.

-Grab your most accurate line temperature clamp and start making measurements across possible restrictions like line filter driers and the liquid line itself.
-If you find any confirmable temperature drop across a line drier than you can knows it's restricted, just make sure to double check.
-Across a typical liquid line you will generally only see a few degrees of temperature drop but it does depend on the ambient temperature, condensing temperature and the line length.
+Grab your most accurate line temperature clamp and start making measurements across possible restrictions, like line filter driers and the liquid line itself.
+If you find any confirmable temperature drop across a line drier, then you can know it's restricted.
+Just make sure to double-check.
+Across a typical liquid line, you will generally only see a few degrees of temperature drop, but it does depend on the ambient temperature, condensing temperature, and line length.

-Sometime the exact point of temperature change can be tough to locate.
-In these cases when the metering device, distributor, feeder tubes, inlet screen or evaporator are all suspects you can do the freeze test.
+Sometimes, the exact point of temperature change can be tough to locate.
+In these cases, when the metering device, distributor, feeder tubes, inlet screen, or evaporator are all suspects, you can do the freeze test.
 Disconnect the blower and watch the frost patterns.
-On a properly functioning system the ice will start right at the outlet of the metering device and extend forward though the feeder tubes and work its way fairly evenly through the coil on the coil piping route.
-Look for inconsistencies in the pattern and you can often find a restriction.
+On a properly functioning system, the ice will start right at the outlet of the metering device and extend forward through the feeder tubes and work its way fairly evenly through the coil on the coil piping route.
+Look for inconsistencies in the pattern, and you can often find a restriction.

-If for example, you see that the frost is starting BEFORE the metering device instead of after, you can bet the restriction is an inlet screen.
-This test is finicky and requires a trained eye to track the tubing patterns, otherwise you might think a coil is restricted when it's just the way it's piped.
-Also be aware that the designed pressure drop of metering devices that also contain a distributer and feeder tubes is cumulative across all of those restriction points.
-This means that in some cases you may get more frost after the distributer than you do between the metering device and the distributer, this is to be expected.
+If, for example, you see that the frost is starting BEFORE the metering device instead of after, you can bet the restriction is an inlet screen.
+This test is finicky and requires a trained eye to track the tubing patterns; otherwise, you might think a coil is restricted when it's just the way it's piped.
+Also, be aware that the designed pressure drop of metering devices containing a distributor and feeder tubes is cumulative across all of those restriction points.
+That means that in some cases, you may get more frost after the distributor than you do between the metering device and the distributor; this is to be expected.

 The holy grail of finding restrictions is the thermal imaging camera.
-You are able to see restrictions in real time and pinpoint the exact location where the temperature change begins.
-Thermal imaging can even be used to find illusive restrictions like discharge line restrictions caused by poor brazing practices, condenser feeding issues, evaporator restriction etc…
+You can see restrictions in real-time and pinpoint the exact location where the temperature change begins.
+Thermal imaging can even be used to find elusive restrictions, like discharge line restrictions caused by poor brazing practices, condenser feeding issues, or evaporator restriction.

-- Prove you have one by looking carefully at your readings
+- Prove that you have one by looking carefully at your readings

 - Use some common sense and perform a visual inspection